abbiepopa/CARPP-BETTA_ERP/readme.md

 	* Analyzing the eDT without regard for which emotion is expressed
 * **JustPlotting.m**
 	* Useful if you have an ERPset (any task) and need to plot the standard graphs
+* **ERP Manual.docx**
+	* Manual Johanna and I worked on for running EEG collection.
+This almost certainly needs to be updated

 ## Outdated Files
+* artifacts.xlsx
 * Completion Checklist.xlsx
 * ERPPreprocessing2.m
 * ERPPre_Manual.m